Thursday, May 09, 2024

 Perspective taking is the ability to perceive or understand another person's point of view besides your own.
 It's where you consider someone else's thoughts and feelings about something in order to see things from their perspective.

-An Easy Perspective Taking Activity to Show Your Kids
+An Easy Perspective Taking Activity to Try with Kids

 This activity involves physically putting yourself into someone else's place so that you can see what they see from their perspective.
-It's like asking the question, "Do you see what I see?"
-Kind of like that Christmas song, Do you hear what I hear?
+It's almost like you're asking the question, "Do you see what I see?"
+Which kind of reminds me of that Christmas song, Do you hear what I hear?

 • 2 chairs